antoinekrajnc/Landing-Page/README.md

-# Landing-Page
+# MOKA

-First website I did.
-It is a landing page that propose users to make a website for a 100$
+Marketplace that connects students to people who wants to make a website